ksu-cs-textbooks/cc410/content/i-oop/06-inheritance-polymorphism/05-java-inheritance.md

 }
 ```

 This would work well for representing a student.
 But what if we are representing multiple _kinds_ of students, like undergraduate and graduate students?
 We'd need separate classes for each, but both would still have names and calculate their GPA the same way.
 So, it would be handy if we could say "an undergraduate is a student, and has all the properties and methods a student has" and "a graduate student is a student, and has all the properties and methods a student has."
-This is exactly what inheritance does for us, and we often describe it as an *is a* relationship.
-We distinguish this from the interface mechanism we looked at earlier by saying it is a **strong is a** relationship, as an `Undergraduate` student is, for all purposes, _also_ a `Student`.
+This is exactly what inheritance does for us, and we often describe it as an *is-a* relationship.
+We distinguish this from the interface mechanism we looked at earlier by saying it is a **strong is-a** relationship, as an `Undergraduate` student is, for all purposes, _also_ a `Student`.

 Let's define an undergraduate student class: